Pneuma (song): Composition and themes

 The song was described as having a mellow start that builds in intensity over the course of its eleven-minute playtime.
 The track has multiple lengthy instrumental interludes, some parts focusing on drumming, others on guitar parts.
 It was described as "atmospheric" and "trippy", while containing "middle-eastern" styled drumming.
 Jones describes the song's guitar part as "not difficult to play, but very satisfying".
 He also noted that Justin Chancellor's bass riff "stays on the original [guitar] riff so there are some nice little conflicting moments between the two parts".

+In a rhythmic analysis, Drumeo broke down the verse groove as a repeating cycle of 6/8, 6/8, 5/8, 6/8, 5/8, 5/8, which could be also grouped as 12/8, 11/8, 10/8; during the interlude, Carey plays a continuing pattern of Swiss Army Triplets while moving around various acoustic toms and drum pads.

-Thematically, the song is titled after the Greek term for spirit or soul, pneuma, and contains many allusions to "breathing".
+The song is titled after the Greek term for spirit or soul, pneuma, with the lyrics referring to breathing.

 Reception

 The song was noted as a standout track from the Fear Inoculum album.
 Revolver described Danny Carey's drumming on the track as "jaw-dropping" and "almost supernatural".
 Metal Injection praised Carey's performance as "absolutely slaying".
 Loudwire noted the song had become a favorite among the band's fanbase as well.